varigit/freertos-variscite/boards/dart_mx8mm/driver_examples/ecspi/interrupt_b2b_transfer/slave/readme.txt

 GND         TBD               GND         TBD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#### Please note this application can't run without resolving HW conflicts ####
-ECSPI1 conflicts with TSC2046 and MCP2517 on the board
-ECSPI2 conflicts with UART4 used by BT
-ECSPI3 conflicts with UART1 (console) and UART3 (M4)

 Prepare the Demo
 ================
 1. Connect 5V power supply and J-Link Debug Probe to the board, switch SW8 to power on the board